 Note: Transcripts are generated using speech recognition software and may contain errors.

 The engine moves the plane forward at blistering speeds, but it's the wings that keep the plane in the air.
 As air moves over the curved upper surface of the wings, an area of low pressure is created.
 This is called lift, and so long as there is moving over the wings, the plane is able to stay aloft.

-Fighter Pilot, Generation X, Scientist, Upper Class, Yuppie, Articulate, Commanding, Educational, Energetic, Genuine, Informative, Professional, Trustworthy, Versatile, Intelligent, US General American (GenAm), US West Coast (California, Portland)
+Fighter Pilot, Generation X, Scientist, Upper Class, Yuppie, Articulate, Commanding, Educational, Energetic, Genuine, Informative, Professional, Trustworthy, Versatile, Intelligent, North American (General), North American (US General American - GenAM), North American (US West Coast - California, Portland)